-CAF is the European Common Assessment Framework for better Quality in Public Administration.
+CAF is the European Common Assessment Framework for better Quality and Governance in Public Administration.
 The CAF improves public sector organisations through self-assessment and contributes to Good Governance.

 CAF-Network.eu is the Wiki-based knowledge platform for CAF-Users and interested persons.
 It presents inspiring practices in implementing the CAF and shares Documents, Studies, Articles, Digital CAF Tools, Social Media and Contacts.
 All CAF-Users and CAF-Correspondents worldwide are invited to provide content to this CAF-knowledge platform.

 The main elements of good public governance are determined by the appointed framework of authority and control.
 It will set out: the reporting obligation on the goals achievement, transparency of actions and decision-making process to the stakeholders, efficiency and effectiveness, responsiveness to the needs of society, anticipation of the problems and trends, and respect of the law and rules.

 A network is an informal organisation connecting people or organisations that may or may not have a formal line of command.
 Members of the network often share values and interests.

 Learning is the acquiring and understanding of knowledge and information that may lead to improvement or change.
 Examples of organisational learning activities include benchmarking/benchlearning, internally and externally led assessments and/or audits, and best practice studies.
 Examples of individual learning include training and developing skills.

 - Learning environment.
 A learning environment within a working community is where learning takes place in the form of skill acquisition, knowledge sharing, the exchange of experience and dialogue on best practice.